 Romans, Egyptians, and Greeks made special pools for bathing both communally and privately.
-The Aegean people designed special bathtubs for personal cleanliness and specified that some natural pools were blessed by the gods to provide healing.
+The Aegean people designed special bathtubs for personal cleanliness and specified that some natural pools were blessed by the Gods to provide healing.
 The Romans really valued bathing as a social activity which is why they built complex baths to support their pastime.
-Water was heated in large log fires and fed into the public baths through channels so that people could immerse themselves and chat away.
+Water was heated on large log fires and fed into the public baths through channels so people could immerse in hot mineral water.
 To these communities, bathing was not simply a process of cleaning up but an elaborate ritual involving undressing, massage, sweating, and socialization.

-In Europe and Japan, historians note that people visited mineral hot springs or 'onsen’ with ritualistic dedication not only for relaxation but to also for diseases healing.
-Japan has a great number of hot springs that have been in existence for millions of years, and it is, therefore, obvious why they are etched in their culture.
-Members of the community wasted no time diving into the hot waters for their curative powers.
-Missionaries from the west were appalled by the sights of people lying naked in pools of hot water soaking in the thermal springs.
+In Europe and Japan, historians note that people visited mineral hot springs or, 'onsen’ in Japanese, with ritualistic dedication not only for relaxation but also for disease healing.
+Japan has a great number of hot springs that have been in existence for millions of years, and this is why those are etched in their culture.
+Members of the community got into the hot waters for their curative powers.
+Missionaries from the west were appalled by the sight of people lying naked in pools of hot water soaking in the thermal springs.

 Native Americans were not left out either as they had their own relationships with the hot water that magically came out of the ground.
 Legend has it that the Ute Natives were once plagued by an ailment that local healers were unable to cure.
 However, after drinking and bathing in the waters of a pool in the San Juan River they were healed.